Joseph Needham: Science and Civilisation in China

 In 1948, Needham proposed a project to the Cambridge University Press for a book on Science and Civilisation in China.
 Within weeks of being accepted, the project had grown to seven volumes, and it has expanded ever since.
-His initial collaborator was the historian Wang Ling (王玲), whom he had met in Lizhuang and obtained a position for at Trinity.
+His initial collaborator was the historian Wang Ling, whom he had met in Lizhuang and obtained a position for at Trinity.
 The first years were devoted to compiling a list of every mechanical invention and abstract idea that had been made and conceived in China.
 These included cast iron, the ploughshare, the stirrup, gunpowder, printing, the magnetic compass and clockwork escapements, most of which were thought at the time to be western inventions.
 The first volume eventually appeared in 1954.

 The publication received widespread acclaim, which intensified to lyricism as the further volumes appeared.
 He wrote fifteen volumes himself, and the regular production of further volumes continued after his death in 1995.
 Later, Volume III was divided, so that 27 volumes have now been published.
 Successive volumes are published as they are completed, which means that they do not appear in the order originally contemplated in the project's prospectus.

 Needham's final organizing schema was: